 Fáel is a directorial confederation comprised of autonomous Member States, considered to be constitutionally sovereign and independent of one another.
 While the states do operate nearly independently, there is much cooperation between all polities, and citizens of any state are granted full rights to travel to any other Member State of the federation.

 While the constitution provides the only official name as "Fáel" (the ancient indigenous name for the island), a constitutional act provided an official description of the country as the Federated Republics of Faeland in 1935, amended in 1955 to the Faelish Confederation (in legal texts: Foedus Valanensis), to account for the re-establishment of a monarchy in one of the member states (cf. Kingdom of Faeland).

-Faeland is a member of the United Nations but as a neutral nation has opted out of inclusion in the European Union.
-Despite this, it has adopted the Euro alongside its national and local currencies (see: Faeland and the Euro), and conforms occasionally to the economic practices of the E.U.
-It should be noted, however, that where some member states may conform to E.U. standards, none are obliged to do so, creating for a patchwork of economic standards (free trade within Fáel, however, largely negates the ill effects of certain states' practices).
-While some in Fáel see joining the E.U. as necessary for progress, no steps can be taken to do so until there is unilateral consensus among the member states, which is not easily achieved.
+Fáel was a member of the United Nations but has withdrawn, and has opted out of inclusion in the European Union.
+Despite this, it adopted the Euro alongside its national and local currencies (see: Faeland and the Euro) for a short while before declaring it a German conspiracy to create an empire on the American model.
+Experiments in economic isolation have cooled the economy since the 2000's "boom".
+A minority of Faelanders see joining the E.U. as necessary for progress but no steps can be taken to do so until there is unilateral consensus among the member states, which is not easily achieved.
 In recent years, however, economists have claimed Fáel has moved farther from membership as it continues to reshape its economy along increasingly non-capitalist lines.